The best email hosting services

 Fasthosts Standard Email plan is a stripped-back email hosting plan which offers the bare essentials for a very low price.

 Signing up gets you five Mail Lite accounts with a tiny 100MB inbox and a maximum of 10MB attachments, and two Mail Extra accounts with 2GB inboxes and support for attachments of up to 15MB.
 Both products give you webmail access only.
-That's limited, but look at the price: just £1.99 ($2.80) a month on the annual plan.
+That's limited, but look at the price: just $2.60 (£1.99) a month on the annual plan (at the time of writing, you can get 50% off for the first three months).
 If your users genuinely don't need the gigabytes available elsewhere, Fasthosts more basic package could make a lot of sense.

-Fasthosts also offers a more capable Exchange Email product with a 15GB inbox, access via Outlook's web app, and even a free domain for the first year.
-It's priced at an initial £3.99 ($5.60) per month per user with the annual contract, dropping to £2.99 ($4.20) for five or more users.
+Fasthosts also offers a more capable Exchange Email product with a 25GB inbox, access via Outlook's web app, and even a free domain for the first year.
+It's priced at $6.50 (£4.99) per month for 5 or more users with the annual contract.
+You can also choose a 50GB inbox for $13 (£9.99).
 As before, Fasthosts is focusing on price more than power, but if you only need a basic Exchange account, there's plenty of value here.

 You’ll get much more than just email hosting…